JAGUAR LOOKING BACK

 The deep red beneath her was always meant to be.
 I remembered a painting I’d seen once, where this exact color seemed sacred, and it lodged itself in my mind.
 On paper, it behaves differently, but I can imagine how it might sit on canvas in oils.
 The background pulses with something ancestral, older than me, something that hums quietly beneath the surface.

 The calla lilies appeared almost of their own accord.
+I don’t remember how but I have never painted them before.
 I love their velvety richness, and where I live they grow nearly wild.
 They carry elegance, resilience, and endurance.
-They hint at renewal and transformation, subtle shifts and new beginnings.
-And like the jaguar herself, they hold a soft, commanding power.
+TI looked up their symbolism and ithey speak to renewal and transformation, subtle shifts and new beginnings.
+And like the jaguar herself, I feel they hold a soft, commanding pull..

-I added symbols too — an oak leaf, an embossed dragon, an infinity sign.
+I added other symbols too — an oak leaf, an embossed dragon, an infinity sign.
 Perhaps I’m not meant to explain them.
-For now, they speak of quiet power, inner strength, and presence.
+For now, they speak of stillness, even power, inner strength, and presence.
+The Orb in the glass was difficult.
+I wanted a transparent glowing orb but couldn’t make it work.
+My skill?
+The scratchy paper?
+The golden earth with South America highlighted, the home of the Jaguar.
+Strangely another image of protection like the polar bear.
+Why is this coming to me I wonder?

 I’m not entirely sure what she’s saying.
 Perhaps she wants to become a full-size painting someday.
-Perhaps there’s more here for me to explore in my own world that might connect with others.
-I love the idea of the etched champagne glass, though I’ll have to practise my glass painting skills!
+Perhaps there’s more here for me to explore in my own world that others might be drawn to.
+I love the idea of the etched champagne glass, a new focus, though I’ll have to practise my glass painting skills!

 Thank you so much for reading.
-Love to see you here.
+Love that you visit…

 See you soon ……blaze